-- Part 1 Brainstorming 5% - o Purpose: brainstorming with group to choose a good topic.
-You will write a 1-page proposal of your topic and provide a list of research references (works cited) to show you have put some time into thinking about your presentation topic. - Part 2 Full Presentation 15% - o Purpose: final formal speech with in-class peer review, combining oral presentation with images and video, focusing on volume and timing. - Part 3 Peer Review of classmates (part of participation grade)
+• Part 1 - Proposal 5%

+- Purpose: brainstorming with your group to choose a good topic.
+Then write a brief (< 1 page) proposal as to what you wish to cover in your presentation. - Part 2 Full Presentation 20% - Purpose: final formal speech with in-class peer review, combining oral presentation with images and video, focusing on volume and timing. - Part 3 Peer Review of classmates (5%)